The Super Mario Bros. Movie: Marketing

+On November 29, the first official trailer was shown in a Nintendo Direct.
+Public reactions were still largely favorable, though online discourse continued to center on Pratt's performance as Mario.

-On December 9, the first clip of the film, showing Toad guiding Mario through the Mushroom Kingdom and to the entrance to Peach’s Castle, was revealed at The Game Awards 2022.
-The Verge's Ash Parrish commented, "Despite the skepticism surrounding Chris Pratt's performance as Mario, the movie's visuals — and I cannot stress enough, only the visuals — look incredible".
+On December 8, the first clip of the film, showing Toad guiding Mario through the Mushroom Kingdom and to the entrance to Peach's Castle, was revealed at The Game Awards 2022.
+The Verge's Ash Parrish commented, "Despite the skepticism surrounding Chris Pratt's performance as Mario, the movie's visuals—and I cannot stress enough, only the visuals—look incredible".

-On January 29, 2023, a preview clip of the film was released during the NFC Championship Game between the San Francisco 49ers and Philadelphia Eagles.
-The footage revealed Rogen’s performance as Donkey Kong and included Mario's transformation into Cat Mario, first seen in Super Mario 3D World.
-Some entertainment news sites pointed out the addition of Rogen's "iconic laugh" heard as Donkey Kong.
-Emma Roth from The Verge commented, "I'm pleasantly surprised at how well his voice (and laugh) suits the character" while Luke Plunkett from Kotaku commented, "Seth Rogen has been hired to... just be Seth Rogen".
+On January 29, 2023, a preview clip of the film was released during the NFC Championship Game.
+Some entertainment news sites pointed out the addition of Rogen's "iconic laugh" heard as Donkey Kong in the clip.
+Emma Roth from The Verge commented, "I'm pleasantly surprised at how well his voice (and laugh) suits the character", while Luke Plunkett from Kotaku commented, "Seth Rogen has been hired to... just be Seth Rogen".

-On February 12, 2023, a Super Bowl commercial for the film was released, featuring a rendition of the title theme from The Super Mario Bros.
+On February 12, a commercial for the film was released during Super Bowl LVII, featuring a rendition of the title theme from The Super Mario Bros.
 Super Show!.
-A corresponding website which was featured in the trailer was also released, which advertises the Super Mario Bros. plumbing service from the film as if it were, according to Plunkett, "...a struggling small business servicing the Brooklyn and Queens areas".
+A corresponding website which was featured in the trailer was also released, which advertises the Super Mario Bros.
+Plumbing Service from the film as if it were, according to Plunkett, "...a struggling small business servicing the Brooklyn and Queens areas".

 Release

+Theatrical

 The Super Mario Bros.
-Movie is scheduled to be theatrically released by Universal Pictures in the United States on April 5, 2023, followed by Japan on April 28, in both regular formats and in IMAX 2D and 3D.
-The film was previously scheduled to be released on December 21, 2022 and April 7, 2023 (the former of which was taken over by DreamWorks Animation's Puss in Boots: The Last Wish in response to the film's delay to the later date).
+Movie held its world premiere at Regal L.A.
+Live in Los Angeles, California on April 1, 2023, with the cast and crew in attendance.
+It was released theatrically in the United States on April 5, 2023, and later in Japan on April 28, in both regular formats and in IMAX 2D and 3D, with a runtime of 92 minutes.

+The film was previously scheduled to be released on December 21, 2022 and April 7, 2023, the former of which was taken over by DreamWorks Animation's Puss in Boots: The Last Wish in response to the film's delay to the later date.
 On February 28, 2023, it was announced that the film would be released two days earlier, on its current date, to more than 60 markets while maintaining the April 28 date for Japan and stating that additional markets are to follow during April and May.

-It will be available to stream on Peacock 45 days afterwards and on Netflix in late 2023.
+It released in 65-plus countries on dates ranging from April 5 to 7.
+It was released on April 26 in South Korea and on May 26 in Poland.
+On May 11, 2023, the Motion Picture Association (MPA) collaborated with the U.S. Embassy in Kuala Lumpur to organize a special screening of The Super Mario Bros.
+Movie in honor of World Intellectual Property Day.